mkelley/dct-redux/README.md

 	cd ..
 	```

 1. Create a hierarchical path structure with the data sorted by target and filter.
-This does not copy the data, but makes hard links to the `ppp/` directory.
+This does not copy the data, but makes symbolic links to the `ppp/` directory.
    ```bash
    lmi-sort.py ppp
    ```

-1. Add world coordinate system centered on moving targets:
+1. Add world coordinate system centered on moving targets ephemeris:

 	```bash
 	dct-add-moving-wcs.py sorted/target/*/*